On Confidence Sequences for Bounded Random Processes via Universal Gambling Strategies: Continuous Two-Horse Race and [0,1] -Valued Processes

 \begin{corollary} Let $(Y_t)_{t=1}^{\infty}$ be a $[0,1]$-valued sequence such that $\E[Y_t|Y^{t-1}]\equiv\mu$ for some $\mu\in(0,1)$.
 Let $(\breve{\mu}_t^\low(y^t;\d),\breve{\mu}_t^\up(y^t;\d))$ be the largest interval such that

 where $\hat{\mu}_t\defeq\frac{1}{t}\sum_{i=1}^t y_i$ denotes the empirical mean.
 Then, for any $\d\in(0,1]$, we have

 \end{corollary} \begin{proof} Since the lower bound lower-bounds the mixture wealth and the mixture wealth always guarantees a sublevel set to be an interval, we can guarantee that the sublevel set defined by the lower bound always subsume the confidence set $\tilde{\Cc}_t^\pi(y^t)$ induced by the mixture wealth.
-Further, $\hat{\mu}_t\in \tilde{\Cc}_t^\pi(y^t)$ by Theorem~\ref{thm:up_interval}(c), $(\breve{\mu}_t^\low(y^t;\d),\breve{\mu}_t^\up(y^t;\d))$ satisfying \eqref{eq:largest_mid_interval} must be a valid uniform confidence interval (at level $1-\d$). \end{proof}
+Further, $\hat{\mu}_t\in \tilde{\Cc}_t^\pi(y^t)$ by Theorem~\ref{thm:up_interval}(c), $(\breve{\mu}_t^\low(y^t;\d),\breve{\mu}_t^\up(y^t;\d))$ satisfying \eqnref{eq:largest_mid_interval} must be a valid uniform confidence interval (at level $1-\d$). \end{proof}

 A reasonable choice of the hyperparameters for the prior is all-zero, \ie $\rhob_{0}^{(i)}=0,\eta_{0}^{(i)}=0$ for each $i=1,2$.
 In Section~\ref{sec:exps}, we plot the evolution of the wealth processes of UP and LBUP with simulated datasets, to illustrate the power of the lower-bounds approach; see Fig.~\ref{fig:evolution}.